petroemil/Rx.Book/Draft.md

 ## Rx approach

 When you think about Rx, you have to think about it as a stream or pipeline.
-You put a message into the pipeline and it will go through various steps of transformation, filtering, groupping, aggregating, delaying, throttling, etc.
+You put a message into the pipeline and it will go through various steps of transformation, filtering, grouping, aggregating, delaying, throttling, etc.

 After you defined your logic as a series of steps, you can subscribe to this stream of events and act on anything coming out of it.